amirlanesman/tuya_rf/README.md

 The transmitter works, I got the codes using the original firmware and the tinytuya [RFRemoteControlDevice.py](https://github.com/jasonacox/tinytuya/blob/master/tinytuya/Contrib/RFRemoteControlDevice.py), the gencodes.py script uses the data to generate the `remote_transmitter.transmit_raw` codes.

 The codes have been captured from a ceiling fan remote, the only rf remote I have.
+I also used the codes dumped from the receiver to confirm that they also work.

 The receiver (both ir using the standard remote_receiver and rf using this component) should work once this [pull request](https://github.com/libretiny-eu/libretiny/pull/290) lands in libretiny.